 If neighborhood residents were more aware of the influx of these new guests who frequently suffer from drug addiction and severe mental illness as well as having criminal backgrounds, they might object.
 Consequently, the city has evoked emergency-disaster law to keep the information private.
 Officials refuse to notify the public about what is happening in their community and are blocking the press by withholding the list of hotels and preventing reporters from entering the properties.
 The Department of Emergency Management has attempted to spin the secrecy by claiming, “Disclosure of the names of hotels where people are being sheltered could jeopardize the privacy and safety of the vulnerable people whom the City has placed there if the public and the press become aware of the circumstances of their placement and could increase the risk that they will be subject to discrimination or harassment on the basis of their health status or status as an unsheltered person.”

 The public does have a right to know, however, and obfuscation is ultimately futile.
 Security guards standing outside hotel entrances, where they had never been before, are clear indicators that something is amiss.
 An uptick in crime, drug activity, and vagrancy around the hotels is another clue.
-Properties that have become de facto homeless shelters range from low-end haunts such as the Motel 6 to mid-range and boutique hotels like the Inn on Broadway and Hotel Del Sol.
+Properties that have become de facto homeless shelters range from low-end haunts such as the Motel 6 to mid-range and boutique hotels like the Inn on Broadway.
 High-end hotels that house the homeless-turned-frontline-workers include the InterContinental San Francisco —and the Mark Hopkins.

 The Department of Public Health manages the controversial free alcohol, cigarette, and cannabis program for homeless people placed in the hotels.
 It originally claimed that money for the service came from private donations, which are not allowed by law.
 After multiple requests to provide the names of the donors, the DPH conceded that “No such record currently exists.”
 A public-records investigation into the matter has revealed that, as of June 16, DPH approved $3,795.98 to buy the homeless guests vodka and beer (cigarettes have been scrapped).
 The funding came from the public treasury, after all.